 Backend – Your backend processes affect your front-end sales a great deal, which means that it’s important to improve processes to drive sales.
 For example, fulfillment speed affects reviews and account health, pipeline and inventory management affect backorders and customer satisfaction, and actual quality of processes will affect items such as your order defect rate.
 Automation tools like Skubana can help you by automating all of these processes to reduce inefficiencies so you can focus on growing your account.

-The goal of automation is to improve your processes while removing manual data entry.
+The goal of ecommerce automation is to improve your processes while removing manual data entry.
 While this does typically mean you need to have some processes set up and running well, many tools also have process management in place, so that you can use tools to create a new function which you didn’t have before (like repricing).
 However, it’s crucial that you define a value and a return on investment for any tool you implement.

 Use Sponsored Products